 The governing body of Northeast Residence, Inc. is a volunteer board of directors working on behalf of all people supported and staff.

-Blaine Stephens, Vice Chair
+Blaine Stephens, Board Chair

 Blaine Stephens is married to Julia (married 26 years), Claire (daughter, married for 2.5 years) and Dan (son, graduated from U of M Twin Cities).
 Blaine is owner of the Schooley Mitchell practice in New Brighton–cost reduction specialist for businesses and nonprofit organizations.
 Blaine’s hobbies include walking, reading, traveling and dining.